CNES/Pandora/docs/source/userguide/input.rst

 Inputs
 ======

-Pandora works with two stereo rectified one-channel images.
+Pandora works with two stereo rectified one-channel or multi-channel images.

 Configuration and parameters